LeoTsui/CS259D_Notes_HW/notes/PAYL_Anomalous_Payload-Based_Network_Intrusion_Detection.md

 * Intuitive Explanation
     * **A kind of "normalization" observation examples by "length bin", and summing the results**
     * For each dimension (observed length bin, $$i$$)
-        * Measure the Euclidean distance between a sample data and the center point
+        * Measure the Manhattan distance between a sample data and the center point
         * Normalize with smoothed SD
     * Summation